duttashi/duttashi.github.io/_posts/2019-12-20-forget-data-first-ask-the-question.md

 Besides my research, I offer consultation service in data science domain.
 Most of my clients are simply unaware of a clear formulated question.
 They (`read client`) will acquire the data from some place and then recruit Subject Matter Experts (SMEs), Data Engineer/Scientist (DS) to figure out what the data means!

-There is no Project Documentation (PD) nor Data Dictionaries (DD) in place.
-It's like `reverse engineering`.
-I think this business strategy is short-sighted and will do nobody any good.
-I think building PD and DD from `observed data` is incorrect, because, it leaves many unanswered questions like:

-a.
-How to determine the observed data is correct?

-Possible answer: A school of thought is to consult the relevant SME for the dataset to validate the observed data.

-But then another question arises, `What is the gurantee the SME's data validation verdict is correct?`.

 Consider the following hypothetical scenario.
-A company say `X` acquires power grid energy data  say `PE data` from another company say `Y`. `X` wants to build a predictive model, using `PE data` to determine correlated variables responsible for power energy grid failure. `X` hires a SME, and a DS to build the model.
+A company say `X` acquires some product sales data  say `PE data` from another company say `Y`. `X` wants to build a predictive model, using `PE data` to determine correlated variables responsible for dropping product sales. `X` hires a SME, and a DS to build the model.
 Needless to state, `X` has no PD nor DD on the project.
 The SME evaluates the `PE data` to identify `correlated variables (corr_vars)`.
 The DS objects that some of the independent `corr_vars`, display a correlation above 75% with the dependent variable and are thus not contributing to the prediction sensitivity.
 A stalemate condition.
 What is the solution then?

+There is no Project Documentation (PD) nor Data Dictionaries (DD) in place.
+It's like `reverse engineering`.
+I think this business strategy is short-sighted and will do nobody any good.
+I think building PD and DD from `observed data` is incorrect, because, it leaves many unanswered questions like:

+Q. How to determine the observed data is correct?

+Possible answer: A school of thought is to consult the relevant SME for the dataset to validate the observed data.

+But then another question arises,

+Q. What is the guarantee the SME's data validation verdict is correct?

+Possible answer: if the SME is unable to provide a satisfactory response to its data validation actions, then I think the project is in trouble.
+A satisfactory response must consist of an/or assumption about data and the validation method.
+Suppose the SME says,

+> Prepare a normally distributed data because the current data in question suffers from ... (*SME provides the reason for the assumption*)